UnvsCom/Chain-Archive-Snapshot-ZIP/README.md

-# OFFICIAL Chain .ZIP Snapshot
+# OFFICIAL Chain Archive .ZIP Snapshot

 Here is an Official .Zip folder of our chain snapshot, to speed up any inital sync..